 Sharing Work Online

 Students will be sharing their work in a variety of online spaces and are expected to act safely by keeping personal information private.
 When they share their work online, they are expected to treat those spaces as classroom spaces.
 Language or images that are inappropriate for class are not appropriate online.
 Because students will be sharing their work with real audiences, they may receive feedback that is inappropriate for academic purposes.
 Regardless of the nature of the feedback, students should respond ethically and responsibly (or not at all).
 Images or videos of students, or their work, may be published or utilized in various electronic resources, including the school website and other online platforms, as well as in print media, including teaching and school promotional materials.
 If a student’s work is shared, only the first name and grade will be included as credit.
-Further information regarding the publishing of student media or work, including the “Waiver of School Media Disclosure Agreement” form, can be found in the YIS Parent Handbook.
+Further information regarding the publishing of student media or work can be found in the YIS Parent Handbook.

-Students are responsible for the proper care and maintenance of school-owned laptop computers and other IT equipment that they use.
-For students who are issued individual laptops as part of the CLC, these obligations are detailed in the Laptop User Agreement and Acceptance Form that each student and their parent or guardian must sign.
-They include performing all software updates, being responsible for data (including backups), and being careful to not do anything that will void the warranty, such as bringing the laptop to an unauthorized service center or disassembling the computer.
-School defined settings and software should not be modified or removed from the computer.
+Students are responsible for the proper care and maintenance of school-owned devices.
+For students who are issued individual laptops and as part of the CLC, these obligations are detailed in the Laptop User Agreement and Acceptance Form that each student and their parent or guardian must sign.
+They include performing all software updates, being responsible for data (including backups), and being careful to not do anything that will void the warranty, such as bringing the device to an unauthorized service center or disassembling it.
+School defined settings and software should not be modified or removed from the device.

 Students should take careful steps to protect their laptop from damage or theft.
-This means carrying it only when the lid is closed, using a carrying case when moving between classes, and never having open drinks nearby while using the laptop.
-When not in use, the laptop must be securely locked in the student’s locker or other locked storage area, or kept within sight.
+This includes carrying it only when the lid is closed, using a carrying case when moving between classes, and never having open drinks nearby while using the device.
+When not in use, the device must be securely locked in the student’s locker or other locked storage area, or kept within sight.
 It must never be left unattended in open areas, even for a few minutes.

-In addition to individual laptop computers issued to all middle and high school students, shared laptop computers are made available to elementary school students as well as a limited number desktop computers for general student use in the library and other areas.
-Students are responsible for the safekeeping of their own data files and should use their individual folders on the server or personal storage devices, as these shared computers are regularly erased without notice as a part of an on-going maintenance routine.
-YIS takes no responsibility for files lost on these public computers.
+In addition to school-issued individual laptops, shared laptops are made available to students in some elementary grades as well as a limited number desktop computers for general student use in the library and other areas.
+Students are responsible for the safekeeping of their own data files and should use their individual or personal storage devices, as these shared devices are regularly erased without notice as a part of an on-going maintenance routine.
+YIS takes no responsibility for files lost on these public devices.

 In cases where there are concerns that electronic communications systems are being used inappropriately, teachers or IT department staff may monitor student use.
 Similarly, student use of the school network is monitored on a regular basis.
-YIS reserves the right to inspect school-issued computers and electronic media and to carry out appropriate disciplinary action in cases of student misconduct.
-YIS does not take responsibility for personal media or information transmitted to a third party by a student of their own free will, nor does it take responsibility for any repercussions that may occur from said action (e.g. posting photos on a social networking website).
+YIS reserves the right to inspect school-issued devices and electronic media, and to carry out appropriate disciplinary action in cases of student misconduct.
+YIS does not take responsibility for personal media or information transmitted to a third party by a student, nor does it take responsibility for any repercussions that may occur from said action (e.g. posting photos on a social networking website).